 Portions of Registrant's Proxy Statement for its 2024 annual meeting of stockholders are incorporated by reference in Parts II and III associations with terrorists groups.
 The Code of Conduct and the Corporate Governance Guidelines are located in their entirety on our website.
 Any person may obtain a copy of the Code of Conduct or the Corporate Governance Guidelines without charge by making a written request to: Corporate Secretary, The AES Corporation, 4300 Wilson Boulevard, Arlington, VA 22203.
-If any amendments to, or waivers from, the Code of Conduct or the Corporate Governance Guidelines on our website.
+If any amendments to, or waivers from, the Code of Conduct or the Corporate Governance Guidelines are made, we will disclose such amendments or waivers on our website.